prolajumokeoni/laptop_scraper/README.md

 # laptop_scraper
 A scraper developed in Ruby.
-Built a scrapper to extract information of laptops; specs prices & reviews from [jumia](https://www.jumia.com.ng/laptops/) an online shopping site
+Built a scrapper to extract information of laptops; specs prices & reviews from [jumia,](https://www.jumia.com.ng/laptops/) an online shopping site.

 ## Gems
 - HTTParty